KristianTan/listMaker/README.md

 The server application is provided by a database named kristiantan_RESTService hosted on the cs2s server.

-The client can be found at the following link: http://ysjcs.net/~kristian.tan/
+Once the server application is running, the client can be found at the following link: http://ysjcs.net/~kristian.tan/